-Your doctor will ask about past injuries and what you were doing when your knee started to hurt.
-A physical examination will help your doctor find out if a torn meniscus is the cause of your pain.
-Your doctor will look at both knees and check for tenderness, range of motion, and how stable your knee is.
-X-rays are also usually done.
+Your doctor will ask questions about your knee and what you were doing when it started to hurt.
+He or she will look at both knees and check for tenderness and range of motion and see how stable your knee is.
+You may also have X-rays or an MRI.

 Health Tools help you make wise health decisions or take action to improve your health.

 Symptoms of a meniscus tear depend on the size and location of the tear.
 They also depend on your age and the health of your knee.